wp-e-commerce/WP-e-Commerce/readme.txt

 = Which additional modules are available for use with WP eCommerce? =

-* [Gold Cart](https://wpecommerce.org/store/premium-plugins/gold-cart/) - adds more options, gateways and functionality to your store
+* Gold Cart - adds more options, gateways and functionality to your store
-* [MP3 Audio Player](https://wpecommerce.org/store/premium-plugins/mp3-player-plugin/) - Preview audio clips on your website
+* MP3 Audio Player - Preview audio clips on your website
-* [Members Plugin](https://wpecommerce.org/store/product/membership-subscriptions/) - Integrates with PayPal Standard and Authorize.Net, allows you to create a Subscription-Based Product, as well as a "Members-Only" website with paid access to restricted content.
+* Members Plugin - Integrates with PayPal Standard and Authorize.Net, allows you to create a Subscription-Based Product, as well as a "Members-Only" website with paid access to restricted content.

 = How do you provide support? =

 Each Addon comes with a license key that you can use to receive high-touch, 1-on-1 support from our trained support staff for any issues related to the addon in question.
 If you submit a support request here, you'll get a helpful response within 24 hours or less (during business hours).

-You can also receive premium support for general WP eCommerce issue if you purchase and have a valid Premium Support subscription (https://wpecommerce.org/premium-support-pricing/)
+You can also receive premium support for general WP eCommerce issues through our support channels.

 For the rest of our users, we do our best to monitor the WordPress.org support forums and respond in as timely a manner as we are able.
 We appreciate the countless helpful volunteers who also take time to respond to forum posts here.